 1 ment of Defense, and other organizations and 2 the establishment of a new entity for electro- 3 magnetic spectrum operations within any of the 4 entities currently in effect.
 5 "(ii) Whether electromagnetic spectrum 6 operations organization should have unitary 7 structure or hybrid structure (in which oper- 8 ational and capability development and direc- 9 tion are headed by separate organizations).
-10 "(C) The resources required to fulfill the speci- 11 fied responsibilities and functions."; 12 (3) by redesignating paragraphs (3) through 13 (5) as paragraphs $(2)$ through $(4)$ , respectively; and 14 (4) in the subsection heading, by inserting "RE- 15 PORTS AND PLANS CONCERNING" before "TRANS- 16 FER''.
+10 "(C) The resources required to fulfill the speci- 11 fied responsibilities and functions."; 12 (3) by redesignating paragraphs (3) through 13 (5) as paragraphs (2) through (4), respectively; and 14 (4) in the subsection heading, by inserting "RE- 15 PORTS AND PLANS CONCERNING" before "TRANS- 16 FER".
 17 SEC.
 1553.
-EXTENSION OF AUTHORIZATION FOR PROTEC- 18 TION OF CERTAIN FACILITIES AND ASSETS 18 19 TION OF CERTAIN FACILITIES AND ASSETS FROM UNMANNED AIRCRAFT.
-19 FROM UNMANNED AIRCRAFT.
+EXTENSION OF AUTHORIZATION FOR PROTEC 18 TION OF CERTAIN FACILITIES AND ASSETS 19 FROM UNMANNED AIRCRAFT.
+20 Section 130I(i) of title 10, United States Code, is 21 amended by striking "2023" both places it appears and 22 inserting "2026".

 1 SEC.
 1554.
-DEPARTMENT OF DEFENSE SUPPORT FOR RE-2 QUIREMENTS OF THE WHITE HOUSE MILI-3 TARY OFFICE.
-4 (a) Membership on Council on Oversight of 5 THE NATIONAL LEADERSHIP COMMAND, CONTROL, AND COMMUNICATIONS SYSTEM.-Section 171a(b) of title 10, 6 7 United States Code, is amended by- 8 (1) redesignating paragraph (7) as paragraph 9 (8); and 10 (2) inserting after paragraph (6) the following 11 new paragraph (7): 12 "(7) The Director of the White House Military 13 Office.".
-14 (b) Acquisition Portfolio Manager.-The Secretary of Defense, acting through the Under Secretary of 15 16 Defense for Acquisition and Sustainment, shall designate a senior official to oversee, coordinate, and advocate for 17 the portfolio of Department of Defense acquisitions in 18 19 support of requirements of the White House Military Of-20 fice.
-21 (c) ACCESSIBILITY OF INFORMATION.-The pro-22 grammatic and budgetary information required to assess 23 the efficacy of Department of Defense acquisitions sup-24 porting requirements of the White House Military Office 25 shall be provided to the senior official designated under

-26 subsection (b) by the following officials:
+DEPARTMENT OF DEFENSE SUPPORT FOR RE- 2 QUIREMENTS OF THE WHITE HOUSE MILI- 3 TARY OFFICE.
+4 (a) Membership on Council on Oversight of 5 THE NATIONAL LEADERSHIP COMMAND, CONTROL, AND 6 COMMUNICATIONS SYSTEM.-Section 171a(b) of title 10, 7 United States Code, is amended by- 8 (1) redesignating paragraph (7) as paragraph 9 (8); and 10 (2) inserting after paragraph (6) the following 11 new paragraph (7): 12 "(7) The Director of the White House Military 13 Office.".
+14 (b) Acquisition Portfolio Manager.-The Sec- 15 retary of Defense, acting through the Under Secretary of 16 Defense for Acquisition and Sustainment, shall designate 17 a senior official to oversee, coordinate, and advocate for 18 the portfolio of Department of Defense acquisitions in 19 support of requirements of the White House Military Of- 20 fice.
+21 (c) Accessibility of Information.-The pro- 22 grammatic and budgetary information required to assess 23 the efficacy of Department of Defense acquisitions sup- 24 porting requirements of the White House Military Office 25 shall be provided to the senior official designated under 26 subsection (b) by the following officials:

-1 (1) The Secretary of each military department.
-2 (2) The Under Secretary of Defense for Policy.
-3 (3) The Under Secretary of Defense for Re- 4 search and Engineering.
-5 (4) The Chairman of the Joint Chiefs of Staff.
-6 (5) The Director of Cost Assessment and Pro- 7 gram Evaluation.
-8 (d) ANNUAL BRIEFING.-Not later than 30 days 9 after the date on which the President submits to Congress 10 a budget for each of fiscal years 2024 through 2027 pur- 11 suant to section 1105(a) of title 31, United States Code, 12 the Under Secretary of Defense for Acquisition and 13 Sustainment and the Director of the White House Military 14 Office shall jointly brief the congressional defense commit- 15 tees on acquisition programs, plans, and other activities 16 supporting the requirements of the White House Military 17 Office.
+(1) The Secretary of each military department (2) The Under Secretary of Defense for Policy (3) The Under Secretary of Defense for Research and Engineering.
+(4) The Chairman of the Joint Chiefs of Staff (5) The Director of Cost Assessment and Program Evaluation. (d) Annual Briefing.-Not later than 30 days after the date on which the President submits to Congress a budget for each of fiscal years 2024 through 2027 pursuant to section 1105(a) of title 31, United States Code the Under Secretary of Defense for Acquisition and Sustainment and the Director of the White House Military Office shall jointly brief the congressional defense commit tees on acquisition programs, plans, and other activities supporting the requirements of the White House Military Office.